joshsamara/html-resume/README.md

-This is my resume made in HTMl.
+This is my resume made entirely with HTML and CSS.

-You can download and open it.
-Print it without the headers, etc.
+You can check it out: [here](https://s3.amazonaws.com/joshsamara-public/resume/resume.html).

-I'll host it somewhere and keep it up to date with this repo once its done.
+You can print it out nicely in most modern web browsers by opening the print dialog and hiding any headers/footers.
+In some browsers (like Chrome) you'll also want to reduce default padding.